-Project management templates are helpful in overseeing project budgets, but they still require you to invest time into getting them set up correctly, and you still run the risk of accidentally deleting data of making an error in your code that throws off all of your budget calculations.
+Project management templates are helpful in overseeing project budgets, but they still require you to invest time into getting them set up correctly, and you still run the risk of accidentally deleting data or making an error in your code that throws off all of your budget calculations.

 If you’re tired of relying on templates to manage your project costs, it might be time to look into a project budget management software.

-Budgets are so easy to build in Rodeo that even the least tech-savvy people won’t face any issues.
+Budgets are so easy to build in Rodeo Drive that even the least tech-savvy people won’t face any issues.
 Each budget is broken down into phases and activities, under which users can add time activities and expenses.

 If a task takes twice as long as you budgeted for – no worries.
-Because Rodeo is an all-in-one tool, every feature is connected.
-Rodeo allows project managers to easily keep tabs on their labor costs and the status of project tasks.
+Because Rodeo Drive is an all-in-one tool, every feature is connected.
+Rodeo Drive allows project managers to easily keep tabs on their labor costs and the status of project tasks.

-Rodeo can also make it easy to stick with the budgeting technique you’re already using.
-For example, analogous budgeting involves reusing frameworks from previous projects, which Rodeo excels at by allowing users to copy their entire budget from past projects.
+Rodeo Drive can also make it easy to stick with the budgeting technique you’re already using.
+For example, analogous budgeting involves reusing frameworks from previous projects, which Rodeo Drive excels at by allowing users to copy their entire budget from past projects.
 Just imagine how much time this feature could save you.